tinkoff-ai/CORL/CONTRIBUTING.md

 - [ ] PR has passed all the tests
 - [ ] Evidence that implementation reproduces original results is provided
 - [ ] Configs with the best hyperparameters for all datasets are added to the `configs/contrib`
-- [ ] Logs for best hyperparameters are submitted to our wandb organization
+- [ ] Logs and reports for best hyperparameters are submitted to our wandb organization